leaherb/intro-to-pandas/README.md

 # Introduction to Pandas.DataFrame
-## A practical start to understanding DataFrames
+## A practical start for understanding DataFrames